deepflowio/docs/translate/translated/08-integration/02-input/01-metrics/04-grafana-agent.md

 # Configure DeepFlow

-Please refer to the section [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) to complete the configuration of the DeepFlow Agent.
+Please refer to the section [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) to complete the DeepFlow Agent configuration.

-Metrics from the Grafana Agent will be stored in the `Grafana Agent` database within DeepFlow.
-The original tags from Grafana Agent can be referenced using `tag.XXX`, and metric values can be referenced using `value`.
-Additionally, DeepFlow will automatically inject a large number of Meta Tags and Custom Tags, allowing the data collected by Grafana Agent to seamlessly correlate with other data sources.
+Metrics from Grafana Agent will be stored in DeepFlow’s `Grafana Agent` database.
+The original labels from Grafana Agent can be referenced via `tag.XXX`, and metric values can be referenced via `value`.
+At the same time, DeepFlow will automatically inject a large number of Meta Tags and Custom Tags, enabling Grafana Agent’s collected data to be seamlessly correlated with other data sources.

-When using Grafana and selecting the `DeepFlow` data source for search, the display will appear as shown below:
+When using Grafana and selecting the `DeepFlow` data source for queries, the display will look like the following:

 ![Grafana Agent Data Integration](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/20231003651c19e6684d1.png)